sevenview/votd/README.md

     John 3:16|For God so loved...|(KJV)

-This returns the custom formatted text, or you can call the `to_text` method when ready, and your custom text will be output.
+This returns the custom formatted text, or you can call the `.to_text` method when ready, and your custom text will be output.

 ## Command Line